 - I’ve decreased the amount of flour (slightly);

-- I replaced part of the vegetable oil with this homemade applesauce (always finding ways to reduce total fat intake 🙂 and
+- I replaced part of the vegetable oil with this homemade Chunky Applesauce (always finding ways to reduce total fat intake 🙂 and

 - I’ve added a little vanilla extract.